khin-github1/NLP-2025/NLP-A1/README.md

 Enter Input a single word on a search bar  and display the top 10 most similar words from each model's vocabulary.

 ## Training Data
-Corpus source - nltk datasets('abc') : Austrailian Broadcasting Commission
+Corpus source - nltk datasets('reuters')
 Token Count |C| - 241109
 Vocabulary Size |V| - 14270
 Embedding dimension - 2